 Inspire your yoga practice through journaling

-I have been practicing yoga for over 20 years.
-After my daughter was born almost 25 years ago, I joined The Women’s Club in my hometown to get back in shape.
+I have been practicing yoga for almost 25 years.
+After my daughter was born, I joined a local gym called The Women’s Club in my hometown to get back in shape.
 Yoga classes came with the membership so I figured – why not?
 It was the best decision I have ever made.
 And I have been practicing yoga ever since.

 Yoga offers something different and individual to each of us.
 Stress reduction, flexibility, and living a healthier lifestyle are typical reasons for our practice.
 But I also find practicing yoga helps me to feel more inspired and creative.
 I find I have a fuller heart, a more open mind and a desire to expand my mind, body and soul.
 That’s yoga.
 But it is also worth chronicling.

 So what better way to expand and grow within the journey than to keep a journal of our thoughts and chance to examine what yoga offers each of us: Mindfulness?
 Reflection?
 Gratitude?
 Personal growth?
 Reduced stress?